A sure sign that the pandemic is easing is that many fireworks displays are back in 2021 after some cancellations throughout Colorado last year.

 Highlands Ranch

-Enjoy fireworks from your backyard on July 4 at about 9:30 p.m.
-Experts will set off fireworks from Highlands Heritage Park at South University Boulevard and East Quebec Avenue.
-The park will be closed to the public from July 3-5.
-Learn more.
+Experts will set off fireworks from Highlands Heritage Park at South University Boulevard and East Quebec Avenue around 9:30 p.m.

 Lakewood